m-kuhn/QGIS-Website-1/content/download/index.md

 {{< platform-content-start platform="macos" >}}
 ## macOS
 {{< download-macos >}}

+Note: There are no QGIS 3.40 LTR builds available on macOS.
+QGIS 3.44 is stable and has been designated as the future Long Term Release (LTR); therefore 3.44 is the recommended version for macOS users.

 Alternatively, it is also possible to install QGIS via MacPorts, see the [MacPorts Installing Instructions]({{< ref "resources/installation-guide/#macports" >}})